Fully gapped $d$-wave superconductivity in CeCu$_2$Si$_2$: Discussion and summary

-In conclusion, we have measured the change of penetration depth $\Delta\lambda(T)$ and normalized superfluid density $\rho_s(T)$ of the heavy fermion superconductor CeCu$_2$Si$_2$.
-The behavior of $\Delta\lambda(T)$ at very low temperatures agrees with fully gapped superconductivity, as seen from specific heat measurements \cite{Kittaka2014}.
+In conclusion, we have studied the change of penetration depth $\Delta\lambda(T)$ and normalized superfluid density $\rho_s(T)$ of the heavy fermion superconductor CeCu$_2$Si$_2$ (both $A/S$- and $S$- type samples).
+The behavior of $\Delta\lambda(T)$ at very low temperatures agrees with fully gapped superconductivity, as concluded from specific heat measurements \cite{Kittaka2014}.
 We demonstrate that a nodeless $d+d$ band-mixing pairing state can account for the temperature dependence of both the superfluid density and specific heat.
 This state has the necessary sign change of the superconducting order parameter along ${\boldsymbol Q}_{\mathbf{AF}}$ on the heavy Fermi surface deduced from INS \cite{Stockert2011}, and is consistent with the lack of a coherence peak in $1/T_1(T)$.
-The model also explains the consistency of $d$-wave superconductivity at higher temperatures, previously reported from $1/T_1(T)$ measurements \cite{Ishidal1999,Fujiwara2008}.
-We therefore propose this pairing state to be the superconducting order parameter of CeCu$_2$Si$_2$.
-Given that this is also a strong candidate pairing state for FeSe based superconductors \cite{NicaTheor}, such a $d+d$ band-mixing pairing model may well be applicable to a wider range of fully gapped unconventional superconductors, including the case of a single CuO$_2$ layer \cite{CuO2mono}.
+The model also explains the consistency of $d$-wave superconductivity at higher temperatures, previously reported from $1/T_1(T)$ measurements \cite{Ishidal1999,Fujiwara2008,NQR2017}.
+We therefore propose this $d+d$ band-mixing pairing state to be the superconducting order parameter of CeCu$_2$Si$_2$.
+Given that this is also a strong candidate pairing state for FeSe based superconductors \cite{NicaTheor}, such a pairing model may well be applicable to a wider range of fully gapped unconventional superconductors, including the case of a single CuO$_2$ layer \cite{CuO2mono}.